borentaylor05/tagible/README.md

 ### Potential Improvements
 * This may not work in an Angular single page application.
 It depends on when the page data is rendered.
 Ideally, `$(document).ready()` would solve this issue, but Angular does not always play nicely with other libraries.
 I believe a better solution for Angular would be to create an Angular directive.
 This directive would have the same logic but would follow 'The Angular Way'.
 Client's could then require our module and attach the directive to any element.
 For example, `<div tagify></div>` or even `<body tagify></body>`.
-* Because this is parsing the entire DOM element as a string, it could become very slow if you called `$('body').tagify()` on a very large page.
+* Because the plugin parses the entire provided elements as a string, it could become very slow if you called `$('body').tagify()` on a very large page.
 I would need to do some testing to determine the exact performance hit of providing a broad DOM element.
-* One thing that occurred to me is that keywords in many cases will need context that may not be provided by the Alchemy results.
+* Keywords in many cases will need context that may not be provided by the Alchemy results.
 For example, what if one of the keywords was `Gothic Centre` rather than `Gothic Centre of Barcelona`?
 There may be more than one `Gothic Centre` result in the other APIs you are using to retrieve videos.
 To solve this I would find the highest relevant city (or cities) in the Alchemy results and pass that city along with `Gothic Centre` to the APIs.
 I.e. `Gothic Centre Barcelona`.

 ### Known Issues
 * I did not have time to handle the use case where the keyword is on a line break.
 We would need to tweak the CSS to accomodate for that situation.